bondagit/aes67-linux-daemon/README.md

       Usage run_test.sh sample_format sample_rate channels duration
            sample_format can be one of S16_LE, S24_3LE, S32_LE
            sample_rate can be one of 44100, 48000, 96000
-           channels can be one of 1, 2, 4
+           channels can be one of 2, 4, 6, up to 64
            duration is in the range 1 to 10 minutes

 For example to test the typical AES67 configuration run: